chaudhary1337/chaudhary1337.github.io/TryHackMe/RootMe.md

 ![https://i.imgur.com/XV6CLIc.png](https://i.imgur.com/XV6CLIc.png)

-Great.
+### 1.3 Revshell Time
 Time for a phpreverseshell.
 Go to pentestmonkey or revshells.com and get the php one.

 ```
 <?php